-Soy milk is a tasty, neutral non-dairy milk made from soybeans and water.
+Soy milk is delicious, neutral non-dairy milk made from soybeans and water.
 It’s a great base for vegan coffee creamers because it’s so creamy!
 When you make it at home, you can add all kinds of flavorings and adjust the sweetness to your taste.

-Here’s our easy vanilla soy coffee creamer recipe, including simple guided steps and a handy cooking guide.
+Here’s our simple vanilla soy coffee creamer recipe, including simple guided steps and a handy cooking guide.
 You’ll be whipping up delicious batches of homemade creamer before you know it!

 Vanilla Soy Coffee Creamer